dvdvideo1234/TrackAssemblyTool/readme.md

    HINT    -> Clients are not allowed to stack/spawn out of the map bounds.
 Hunt message is displayed.
    GENERIC -> Clients are not allowed to stack/spawn out of the map bounds.
 Generic message is displayed.
    ERROR   -> Clients are not allowed to stack/spawn out of the map bounds.
 Error message is displayed.
-   Other value will be treated as "invalid".
+   Other value will be treated as "LOG".
    But remember young samurai, this variable is only server side, and because of that you can only access it via single player or set it in the "server.vdf" gmod start-up file.
    May the force be with you and your server !